 I hear with alarming frequency from employees who report that when they suggest ways to improve their organization´s meeting culture, they encounter resistance from managers who do not believe in meeting preparation or in keeping track of what has been decided in meetings.

-The questions in the headlines in bold capture my emotional response to those reports.
+The question in the graphic on this page captures my emotional response to those reports.
 My more rational —though still strongly-worded— response follows in plain text.

 In other words, these managers think that is it acceptable to waste the company´s financial and human resources in meetings that produce no documented results.